Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Stratification of analytic sets

 being homogeneous forms with respect to the homogeneous co\-ordinates $(y_{0}:y_{1}: \ldots :y_{N})$ in $\mathbb{P}^{N}(K)$.

-In the sequel, by T-analytic manifolds (T after Tate) we mean the above global admissible centers $C_{j}$ and manifolds $M_{j}$ obtained in the desingularization algorithm.
-And global analytic functions on such $M_{j}$ or $C_{j}$ shall be the pull-backs to $M_{j}$ of global analytic functions $A_{m,n}^{\dagger}(K)$ on $M_{0}$, or the restrictions of such pull-backs to $C_{j}$, respectively.
+In the sequel, we denote T-analytic manifolds for the globally admissible centers $C_{j}$ and manifolds $M_{j}$ obtained in the desingularization algorithm.
+Further, globally analytic functions on such $M_{j}$ or $C_{j}$ are defined as the pull-backs to $M_{j}$ of globally analytic functions $A_{m,n}^{\dagger}(K)$ on $M_{0}$, or, respectively, the restrictions of these pull-backs to $C_{j}$.

-We define global T-analytic function and T-subdomains recursively as follows.
-Starting with any pair of global analytic functions $f,g$ on $M_{0}$ and a suitable transformation $\sigma: M_{1} \to M_{0}$ to normal crossings from Remark~\ref{SNC}, the map
+We define globally T-analytic functions and T-subdomains recursively as follows.
+Starting with any pair of globally analytic functions $f,g$ on $M_{0}$ and a suitable transformation $\sigma: M_{1} \to M_{0}$ to normal crossings from Remark~\ref{SNC}, the map

-is a well defined, global analytic function.
-By T-subdomains $U$ (at the first level of complexity) we mean finite intersections of clopen sets of the form
+is a well defined, globally analytic function.
+By T-subdomains $U$, at the first level of complexity, we mean finite intersections of clopen sets of the form

-and by T-analytic funcions on $U$ we mean the restriction to $U$ of such global analytic functions $(f^{\sigma} : g^{\sigma})$.
+and by T-analytic funcions on $U$ we mean the restriction to $U$ of such globally analytic functions $(f^{\sigma} : g^{\sigma})$.
 We continue the process with any pair of T-analytic functions on a T-subdomain of the T-analytic manifold $M_{1}$, thus increasing the level of complexity.
-The concept of a T-subdomain is in a sense a counterpart of that of an R-subdomain from~\cite[Section~5.3]{LR-separated}, which in turn generalize by iteration that of a quasi-rational subdomain from rigid analytic geometry.
+The concept of a T-subdomain is in a sense an analogue of that of an R-subdomain from~\cite[Section~5.3]{LR-separated}, which in turn generalizes by iteration that of a quasi-rational subdomain from rigid analytic geometry.
 Unlike rational subdomains (cf.~\cite[Section~7.2.2]{BGR}), the complement of a T-subdomain is a finite union of T-subdomains.

-\begin{remark} The above concepts of T-subdomains $U$ and T-analytic functions on $U$ will be used in Section~4 in the analysis of terms with restricted divisions $D_{0}$ and $D_{1}$. \end{remark}
+\begin{remark} T-subdomains $U$ and T-analytic functions on $U$ will be used in Section~4 in the analysis of terms with the restricted divisions $D_{0}$ and $D_{1}$. \end{remark}

 \begin{remark} Definable desingularization on the polydiscs $(K^{\circ \circ})^{m+n}$ and their translates, along with its canonical character, can be seen from the perspective of Beth's definability theorem. \end{remark}